-The purchase prices of goods sold by the Group fluctuate, in particular due to changing manufacturing costs of purchased goods (incl. prices of raw materials) borne by their manufacturers (the Group's suppliers).
-Moreover, the purchase price of goods depends on the exchange rate of USD to PLN and CNY to PLN.
+The purchase prices of goods sold by the Company fluctuate, in particular due to changing manufacturing costs of purchased items (incl. prices of raw materials) on the part of their manufacturers who are the Company's suppliers.
+Moreover, the purchase price of goods depends on the exchange rate of USD/PLN and CNY/PLN.
 The above factors affect the level of applied margins.
-To minimise the negative impact that fluctuations in goods purchase prices have on the financial result, the Group negotiates contracts with relatively high values and chooses manufacturers offering competitive prices and trade conditions.
-The Group does not use financial instruments to hedge against the risk of changes in goods purchase prices as a result of FX rate fluctuations.
+In order to minimise the negative impact that fluctuations of goods purchase prices have on the financial result, the Company negotiates contracts with relatively high value and selects manufacturers who offer competitive prices and trade conditions.
+The Company does not use financial instruments hedging against the risk of changes in goods purchase prices as a result of FX rate fluctuations.

 The customer credit risk is not material due to high dispersion of customers.
-To reduce the risk of overdue receivables from customers, the Group periodically examines their creditworthiness and systematically monitors (internally and externally) due balances.
+To reduce the risk of overdue receivables from customers, the Company periodically examines their creditworthiness and systematically monitors (internally and externally) due balances.
 Credit limits for individual counterparties are set by the Management Board.
-Customers systematically exceeding payment dates are subject to an appropriate debt collection procedure and have a limited possibility of purchasing goods from the Group.
-To minimise the risk, the Parent Company also concludes agreements to insure its receivables with one of the leading financial institutions.
+Customers who systematically miss payment deadlines are subject to an appropriate debt collection procedure and to restrictions in the purchase of goods from the Company.
+To minimise risk, the Company also concludes agreements to insure its receivables with one of the leading financial institutions.

-Due to the specific nature of its operations, the Group requires working capital to secure settlements with suppliers before receiving payments from customers of goods in exchange for advantageous purchase conditions.
+Due to the specific nature of its operations, the Company requires working capital to secure settlements with suppliers before receiving payments from customers of goods in exchange for advantageous purchase conditions.
 The necessary capital is provided, among others, by concluding short-term loan agreements for the financing of current assets.
-In order to diversify its lenders, the Parent Company uses services of several banks which have high credibility ratings.
+In order to diversify its lenders, the Company uses services of several banks which have high credibility ratings.
 Interest rate on loans is based on WIBOR rate.
-The Group does not employ instruments to hedge against the risk of movements in interest rates.
+The Company does not use instruments hedging against the risk of movements in interest rates.

-The Parent Company has good relationships with banks and has had no problems renewing its loans thus far.
-Therefore, the Parent Company's Management Board believes that the risk resulting from short term debt is not significant.
+The Company has good relationships with banks and has had no problems renewing its loans thus far.
+Therefore, the Management Board believes that the risk resulting from short term debt is not significant.

-In the view of the Parent Company's Management Board, the Group's liquidity is secured for the foreseeable future.
-The Group follows a rigorous liquidity risk management policy, which focuses on maintaining an adequate level of cash and securing the ability to use the credit facilities.
-The Parent Company monitors the level of short-term liabilities and current assets, as well as current cash flows of the Company and the Group.
+In the view of the Management Board, the Company's liquidity is secured for the foreseeable future.
+The Company pursues a rigorous liquidity risk management policy, which focuses on maintaining an adequate level of cash and securing the ability to use the credit facilities.
+The Company monitors the level of short-term liabilities and current assets, as well as current cash flows of the Company.